IIIF/cookbook-recipes/recipe/0074-multiple-language-captions/v4/recipe.md

 This recipe builds on the pattern for [Using Caption Files with Video Content][0219], extending it to represent the availability of captions and subtitles in multiple languages.

 Similarly to offering a single caption file, the multiple subtitle/caption files are provided as `supplementing` Annotations on the Canvas that contains the video resource.
 Annotations of this Canvas contain the `provides` property with the value `subtitles` or `closedCaptions`, as appropriate.
 One Annotation is used for each of the available captions/subtitles and languages.
-IIIF viewers are then able to identify which annotations contain text for the video and what kind of text by checking the value of the `provides` property.
+IIIF viewers are then able to identify which annotations contain text for the video and what kind of text by examining the value of the `provides` property.
 With that information, viewers offer to end-users choices for displaying subtitles/captions in one of the available languages during the video playback.

 ## Restrictions